rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/wp_learnpress_sqli.md

 ## COUNT

-If acation `List Users` is selected (default), this is the number of users to enumerate.
+If action `List Users` is selected (default), this is the number of users to enumerate.
 The larger this list, the more time it will take.
 Defaults to `3`.

 ### PASSWORD